dpareasy/Assignment1/README.md

 This node defines the Finite State Machine of the architecture and manages the transitions between all the states.

 It relies on three different classes:
-* The class `InterfaceHelper` of the `interface_helper` module, developed by Luca Buoncompagni in [arch_skeleton](https://github.com/buoncubi/arch_skeleton) and modified to fit to this purpose, which manages all the interactions with [planner](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/planner.py) and [controller](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/controller.py).
+* The class `InterfaceHelper` of the `interface_helper` module, developed by Luca Buoncompagni in [arch_skeleton](https://github.com/buoncubi/arch_skeleton) and modified in this repository to fit to this purpose It manages all the interactions with [planner](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/planner.py) and [controller](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/controller.py) servers.
 * The class `BehaviorHelper` of the `robot_actions` module, which manages the interactions with the aRMOR server (i.e. robot position, reachable locations, urgency ecc.)
 * The class `CreateOntology` of the `load_ontology` module, which manages the initialisation of the map.